Beef Lo Mein Noodles | Made by Meaghan Moineau

 Instructions

-10. Remove from the oven and let them cool on the baking sheet for a few minutes before transferring to a wire rack to cool completely.
+8. Let the cookies sit on the baking sheet for a few minutes before transferring them to a cooling rack to cool completely.

 Tips